NUS LKY

 LIVE CHALLENGE

 Learn to drive change!
 During the week, the Live Challenge empowers you to tackle a real-world policy issue and create a campaign for positive impact as part of a team.
-Choose your mission: Boost family resilience to mental health issues, Ignite reskilling among middle-aged workers, or Equip citizens to combat climate change.
-When you apply, you can select your preferred challenge.
-Develop your campaign and present it to a jury of LKY and WPP experts.
-Apply now and take on the challenge!
+You will be allocated one of these missions: Increase adoption of digital financial services, reduce the incidence of Scams, or Equip citizens to combat climate change.

 Ready To Make